abatchelor/awellchartedpath/_posts/2018-04-15-Packing-Update.md

 - 1 phone charger
 - 1 plug adapter
 - 1 Ipad- I plan to try to learn some new skills, work on this blog, and generally will want to entertain myself at the same time Nate is using his computer.
 I really considered leaving this at home but hopefully it will pay off not to have to share this particular item.

+_Other things I got along the way..._

+_-Super thin cotton pants with elephants on them in Myanmar.
+I wore them all the time even though it was super touristy but tossed them in India because they weren't great quality and I didn't plan to wear them in the places left on our itinerary.
+- Wrap around pants in Cambodia.
+They are ubiquitous there and even though they are pretty impractical, they were great for the beaches in Thailand.
+- Two dresses and a romper from Uniqlo when we got to Japan to help me feel less like the backparker that I am heading into our time in Europe._

 ## The Sheet

 Because for everything I do, if it can be done using Google Sheets, then I use Google Sheet.
 You can download my female packing list <a href="https://docs.google.com/spreadsheets/d/1hDvC-or6HYaVn2WPTCsz6aHSmUGdEe_7AqqDoWZ023o/copy" target="_blank"> here</a>.